Boxing legend helps prepare 300 turkeys for those in need for Thanksgiving

 HOLLYWOOD, FLA.
 (WSVN) - A boxing legend served up some some holiday help.

-The five-time heavyweight champion, Evander Holyfield, was on deck at the Broward Outreach Center in Hollywood to help prepare a warm Thanksgiving meal for those in need.
+Five-time heavyweight champion Evander Holyfield was on deck at the Broward Outreach Center in Hollywood to help prepare a warm Thanksgiving meal for those in need, Wednesday.

 He brought 300 turkey legs and a smoker to cook them.
-The food will be served at the great Thanksgiving banquet, Wednesday.
+The food will be served at the Great Thanksgiving Banquet.

 “Do onto others as you want done to you and it’ll follow you,” said Holyfield.
 “Good people help other people, and we’ll continue to help people.”